boldflight/BibleConverter/test_EPUB/output/ex.md

 ### The Source of Sufficiency

-[1] Moses answered again, “And if they do not believe me or pay attention to me, but say, ‘The Lord has not appeared to you’?”
+[1] Moses answered again, “And if they do not believe me or pay attention to me, but say, ‘The **Lord** has not appeared to you’?”
-[2] The Lord said to him, “What is that in your hand?”
+[2] The **Lord** said to him, “What is that in your hand?”
 He said, “A staff.”
-[3] The Lord said, “Throw it to the ground.”
+[3] The **Lord** said, “Throw it to the ground.”
 So he threw it to the ground, and it became a snake, and Moses ran from it.
-[4] But the Lord said to Moses, “Put out your hand and grab it by the tail”—so he put out his hand and caught it, and it became a staff in his hand —
+[4] But the **Lord** said to Moses, “Put out your hand and grab it by the tail”—so he put out his hand and caught it, and it became a staff in his hand —
-[5] “that they may believe that the Lord, the God of their fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has appeared to you.”
+[5] “that they may believe that the **Lord**, the God of their fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has appeared to you.”
-[6] The Lord also said to him, “Put your hand into your robe.”
+[6] The **Lord** also said to him, “Put your hand into your robe.”
 So he put his hand into his robe, and when he brought it out—there was his hand, leprous like snow!
 [7] He said, “Put your hand back into your robe.”
 So he put his hand back into his robe, and when he brought it out from his robe—there it was, restored like the rest of his skin!
 [8] “If they do not believe you or pay attention to the former sign, then they may believe the latter sign.
 [9] And if they do not believe even these two signs or listen to you, then take some water from the Nile and pour it out on the dry ground.
 The water you take out of the Nile will become blood on the dry ground.”
-[10] Then Moses said to the Lord, “O my Lord, I am not an eloquent man, neither in the past nor since you have spoken to your servant, for I am slow of speech and slow of tongue.”
+[10] Then Moses said to the **Lord**, “O my Lord, I am not an eloquent man, neither in the past nor since you have spoken to your servant, for I am slow of speech and slow of tongue.”
-[11] The Lord said to him, “Who gave a mouth to man, or who makes a person mute or deaf or seeing or blind?
-Is it not I, the Lord?
+[11] The **Lord** said to him, “Who gave a mouth to man, or who makes a person mute or deaf or seeing or blind?
+Is it not I, the **Lord**?
 [12] So now go, and I will be with your mouth and will teach you what you must say.”
 [13] But Moses said, “O my Lord, please send anyone else whom you wish to send!”
-[14] Then the Lord became angry with Moses, and he said, “What about your brother Aaron the Levite?
+[14] Then the **Lord** became angry with Moses, and he said, “What about your brother Aaron the Levite?
 I know that he can speak very well.
 Moreover, he is coming to meet you, and when he sees you he will be glad in his heart.
 [15] “So you are to speak to him and put the words in his mouth.
 And as for me, I will be with your mouth and with his mouth, and I will teach you both what you must do.
 [16] He will speak for you to the people, and it will be as if he were your mouth and as if you were his God.
 [17] You will also take in your hand this staff, with which you will do the signs.”